DUI Defense Attorneys in Topeka, Kansas

 If you are convicted of DUI and have a prior DUI conviction within the last 10 years, a third offense DUI conviction will be considered a nonperson felony.

-A DUI conviction in Kansas will mean mandatory prison time if it is not your first offence.
+A DUI conviction in Kansas will mean mandatory prison time if it is not your first offense.

 With a first DUI, you may get 48 hours prison time or 100 hours of community service, in addition to: